-The Company has concentration of trade receivables from a client who is not a related party, amounting to 45.90% of all trade receivables (31.12.2021: 57.19%) (Note 22).
+The Company does not have a concentration of trade receivables from one client outside the related parties (31 December 2021: 57.19 %) (Note 24).

 Cash

 The Company's cash and payment operations are concentrated in different first-class banks.
 A rating model is applied to calculate expected credit losses on cash and cash equivalents, using bank ratings determined by internationally recognized rating companies such as Moody's, Fitch, S&P, BCRA and Bloomberg and PD benchmarks (default probabilities) corresponding to the rating of the respective bank.
 The management monitors changes in a bank's rating on an ongoing basis in order to assess the presence of increased credit risk, ensure the current management of incoming and outgoing cash flows and the allocation of cash in the bank accounts and banks.